 When a rebuild is able to restore all data except data from damaged portions of the disk, it indicates successful completion while also generating alert 2163.
-For information about the event and error messages generated by the system firmware and agents that monitor system components, see the Error Code Lookup page, at qrl.dell.com
+For information on alert messages, see the Server Administrator Messages Reference Guide at Dell.com/support/home.